tcheukueppoo/maat/docs/gc.md

 ```

 Rough pseudo-code that demonstrates what happens to the touched list after all
-migrations of a GC cycle have been done:
+the migrations in a GC cycle have been performed.

 ```
 let tl = touched_list(maa);